atzock/logo-timer/ReadMe.md

 ### 5. Add OBS Overlay
 1. In OBS, add a new **Browser Source**
 2. Set URL to: `http://localhost:8080/overlay.html`
-3. Set Width: 800, Height: 200
-4. Check "Refresh browser when scene becomes active"
+3. Check "Refresh browser when scene becomes active"

 ## Customization